wilmoore/polykata/oloo-game-player-poc/js/readme.md

 ## Compatability

-- Uses ES6 object literal shorthand assignments for brevity.
+- Uses ES6 object literal shorthand assignments for brevity so you'll need a capable JS engine or you'll need to transpile.
+- Uses ES6 `Object.assign` so you'll need a [shim][object-assign] or an [alternative][object-concat] if you intend to use in older JS engines.
+- Uses ES5 `Object.create` so you'll need a [shim][object-create] or an [alternative][create-object] if you intend to use in older JS engines.

 ## Resources